The cause is usually unknown.

 Treatment of Episcleritis

-Sometimes corticosteroid eye drops or nonsteroidal anti-inflammatory drugs by mouth
+Sometimes corticosteroid eye drops or nonsteroidal anti-inflammatory drugs (NSAIDs) by mouth

 Treatment of episcleritis is often unnecessary.
 Eye drops that constrict blood vessels of the eye, such as tetrahydrozoline, can temporarily decrease the redness.
 However, these drops should be used only on special occasions because regular use leads to even more redness (called a rebound effect).

-To treat an attack, corticosteroid eye drops or a nonsteroidal anti-inflammatory drug taken by mouth can be used to make symptoms go away quicker.
+To treat an attack, corticosteroid eye drops or a nonsteroidal anti-inflammatory NSAID taken by mouth can be used to make symptoms go away more quickly.

 Drugs Mentioned In This Article